davidmcd/davidmcd.github.io/_posts/2016-05-29-Pluralsight-ReachJS.md

 - webdev
 - react.js
 - learning
-published: true
+published: false
 ---
 I've been a subscriber to Pluralsight for a few years now.
-I love it because it lets me quickly get up to speed on almost anything in the rapidly changing development world.
+I love it because it lets me quickly gain basic knowledge of almost anything in the rapidly changing development world.
 In the last year they have added many courses for deisgners and for IT Pros too.